Controllers

 81 * @brief Sets the target position of the vehicle in the body frame (rotated to be vertically aligned with NED) and the target yaw (in degres)

-83 * @param yaw The target yaw in degrees
+83 * @param yaw The target yaw-rate in degrees/s

 84 */